-There’s nothing quite as difficult as taking a photo of myself pretending to sleep during the day with with a Nite Hood sleep “mask” covering my face.
-It’s a strange thing to do… almost as strange as the amount of photos on Unfinished Man of me in bed.
+There’s nothing quite as difficult as taking a photo of myself pretending to sleep during the day with with a sleep hood (called the Nite Hood) covering my face.
+It’s a strange thing to do… almost as strange as the amount of photos on Unfinished Man of me in bed, looking all handsome and seductive.

 What can I say?
 I’m a dedicated reviewer.